vpp-dev/vpp-release-notes/README.md

 @page release_notes_2310 Release notes for VPP 23.10

-More than 161 commits since the previous release, including 81 fixes.
+More than 162 commits since the previous release, including 82 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Wed Aug 30 01:56:07 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Thu Aug 31 01:56:46 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER